mongodb/mongodbatlas-cloudformation-resources/cdk/cdk-resources/auditing/README.md

 ## MongoDB Atlas API Docs

-For more information about the Api refer to: [Api Endpoints](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#tag/Auditing)
+For more information about the API refer to: [Api Endpoints](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#tag/Auditing)

 ## Usage